 - A real, wrongful, or negligent act or omission that led to a fatality

 - Unsafe machinery or appliances that have resulted in a death

 - A breach of warranty for any product intended for human consumption that has fatal consequences for the user

-As these provisions suggest, a wrongful death claim can exist in cases of malicious attack, medical errors, motor vehicle crashes, faulty items, and unsafe medicine, among others.
+As these provisions suggest, a wrongful death claim can exist in cases of malicious attack, medical malpractice, car accidents, defective products, and unsafe medicine, among others.
 Establishing that an individual or company was at fault for such an incident, however, may require the skill and experience of a Biloxi wrongful death attorney.